 - Electric Traps – Similar to the door traps, but these electrocute rats when they enter.

 - Poison – Has no way to discourage other wildlife from eating it.
-Also, if a rat takes the bait and is eaten by a predator, they will also be poisoned.
+Also, if a rat takes the bait and is eaten by a predator, it will also be poisoned.

 Get a cat

-Cats are an awesome rat and Mouse deterrent!
-Not only will their scent warn rodents away from your property, but those who are still brave enough to enter will also be chased away by your cat.
+Cats are an awesome rat deterrent!
+Not only will their scent warn rats away from your property, but those who are still brave enough to enter will also be chased away by your cat.

 Set up a few comfortable places around your property for your cat to rest.
 Cats are very territorial creatures and will ensure their domain is clearly marked.
 If you want to keep rats away from your home, the smell of a cat will do the job, especially if they are present during the night time.

 If you have set up some comfortable areas for your cat, it will include those in its territory and will mark them as needed.

 Cut down hiding places

 Rats like to travel undercover.
 They will only venture into wide-open spaces if they need to.
 Bushes, plants, and trees offer some excellent cover that rats will use to travel and keep out of the way of predators.

 The more a rat travels in an open space, the more it is exposed to predators from above, such as owls, and other birds of prey.